Convergent and Efficient Deep Q Network Algorithm: Inefficiency of minimizing the MSBE

-A more commonly encountered failure mode appears when $Q$ is initialized below $Q^*$, in which case the agent is seemingly contented with a small amount of reward and refuses to consistently pursue more reward.
-This occurs because when an unexpected reward $r_t$ is found during learning, according to the learning rule in Eq.~(\ref{RG learning rule}), $\max_{a'}Q(s_{t+1},a')$ decreases simultaneously with the increase of $Q(s_t,a_t)$, and therefore the action of the policy at $s_{t+1}$, i.e.~$\argmax_{a'}Q(s_{t+1},a')$, is perturbed, and it can change to a worse action that produces less reward, and as a result, the performance of the agent does not improve on the whole.
-Also as the average of $Q$ is mostly preserved, with an increase of $Q$ for some of the states, $Q$ for other states can decrease significantly, and in those states the agent would regard any little-rewarding action to be well above its expectation and likely learn a little-rewarding policy.
-In such cases, the performance of RG crucially relies on the exploration strategy involved.
-An example is in Fig.~\ref{one-way cliff walking}, for which $Q$ is initialized to be zero and the agent learns from observed transitions in an online manner following the $\epsilon$-greedy policy.\footnote{$\epsilon$-greedy means that for probability $\epsilon$ a random action is used; otherwise $\argmax_{a'}Q(s,a')$ is used.} We see that while Q-table learning can solve the problem easily without the help of $\epsilon$, RG cannot find the optimal policy with $\epsilon=0$, and it learns slowly and crucially relies on $\epsilon$.
-However, in practice and especially for large-scale problems, one cannot increase $\epsilon$ easily without hurting the performance.
-Therefore, RG often faces difficulties in learning and performs worse than Q-learning methods in practice.
+A more commonly encountered failure mode appears when $Q$ is initialized below $Q^*$, in which case the agent only learns to obtain a small amount of reward and faces difficulties in consistently improving its performance.
+A typical example is shown in Fig.~\ref{one-way cliff walking}, where $Q$ is initialized to be zero and the agent learns from its observed state transitions in an online manner following the $\epsilon$-greedy policy.\footnote{$\epsilon$-greedy means that for probability $\epsilon$ a random action is used; otherwise $\argmax_{a'}Q(s,a')$ is used.} We see that while Q-table learning can solve the problem easily without the help of a non-zero $\epsilon$, RG cannot find the optimal policy with $\epsilon=0$, and it learns slowly and relies on non-zero $\epsilon$ values.
+This is because when RG finds rewards, $Q(s,a)$ for some states increase while the other $Q(s,a)$ values decrease and may become negative, and if the negative values become smaller than the reward associated with the termination, i.e.~$-1$, it will choose termination as its best action.
+Therefore, it relies on the exploration strategy to correct its behaviour at those states with low $Q(s,a)$ values and to find the optimal policy.
+Generally, when an unexpected positive reward $r_t$ is found in learning, according to the learning rule in Eq.~(\ref{RG learning rule}), with an increase of $r_t$ in $Q(s_t,a_t)$, $\max_{a'}Q(s_{t+1},a')$ decreases simultaneously by $r_t$, and the action at $s_{t+1}$, i.e.~$\argmax_{a'}Q(s_{t+1},a')$, is perturbed, which may make the agent choose a worse action that leads to $r_t$ less reward, and therefore the performance may not improve on the whole.
+In such cases, the performance of RG crucially relies on the exploration strategy so that the appropriate action at $s_{t+1}$ can be rediscovered.
+In practice, especially for large-scale problems, efficient exploration is difficult in general and one cannot enhance exploration easily without compromising the performance, and therefore, RG often faces difficulties in learning and performs worse than Q-learning for difficult and realistic problems.